Study of a Sudanese, 1903

 In addition to the architecture and the market places of the city, Hodgkins was attracted by the dark skin and flowing garments of the local people.
 She told Dorothy Richmond of one of her models, a ‘ducky little Arab girl who we captured & painted in an aloe grove’, and who agreed to return the next day.

-The sitter for the 1903 watercolour Study of a Sudanese has been identified as Absolom, Mrs Ashington’s Arab guide.
-Hodgkins informed Richmond that ‘Absolom the trustworthy’ was their main source of Tangier gossip; ‘he knows everything, and what he doesn’t know he guesses at.'
+Absolom, however, did play a significant role in Hodgkins' visit to Morocco.
+She wrote to Richmond stating that ‘Absolom the trustworthy’ and was their main source of Tangier gossip; ‘he knows everything, and what he doesn’t know he guesses at.'
 His knowledge of Tangier proved invaluable, while he also dispersed crowds of curious onlookers when Hodgkins and her companion painted in the market place, and shielded them from the Moroccan sun with an umbrella.
 In her portrait, strong sunlight falls directly on the faithful Absolom, whose eyes are downcast.
 Bold strokes of fluid colour flesh out the background, while the details of his garments are merely hinted at under the glare of the sun, all serving to draw attention to the face and the sitter’s dark brown skin.

 On the boat to Tangier, Hodgkins encountered wealthy friends from Dunedin, David and Marie Theomin.
 Patrons of the arts and admirers of Hodgkins’ work, they commissioned a watercolour, Orange Sellers, Tangier (collection of Theomin Gallery, Olveston, Dunedin).
 In this market place scene the intensity of the sunlight has reduced a foreground display of fruit and vegetables to mere blobs of colour, in contrast to the shimmering whiteness which distinguish other areas of the composition.
 Here Hodgkins sought a general effect, the unique atmosphere of a street market, whereas Study of a Sudanese captured the character of an individual.